-- Adjusting to the Beautiful Tropical Weather
+1. Adjusting to the Beautiful, Tropical Weather

-- Avoid Dehydration
+2. Avoid Dehydration

 Some of the symptoms of dehydration are:

-- dry mouth
+- Increased thirst & dry mouth

-- Proximity: Choose Wisely
+3. Proximity: Choose Wisely

-- Prepare to Experience Culture Shock
+5. Prepare to Experience Culture Shock

 When traveling from one country to live in another for academic purposes, students should expect to come across certain customs and cultures that are different from their own.
-In fact, if at all possible, one should actually prepare him or herself to be shocked, if at all possible!

-- Use Campus Resources
+6. Use Campus Resources

-Campus orientations are also where students can become acquainted with their guidance counselor, professors, and learn about what kind of student organizations are available for them to join.
+Campus orientations are also where students can become acquainted with their guidance counselor, professors and learn about what kind of student organizations are available for them to join.

-FNU: Your Welcoming Committee to College Life!
+FNU: Your Welcoming Committee to College Life